symfund/buildroot-2025.02.x/README.md

 ```
 LINUX_OVERRIDE_SRCDIR=/path/to/linux/source
 ```
-then you should edit the file **/path/to/linux/source/arch/arm64/boot/dts/nuvoton/ma35d1-som-512m.dts**, otherwise the file **output/build/linux-custom/arch/arm64/boot/dts/nuvoton/ma35d1-som-512m.dts**.
+then you should edit the file **/path/to/linux/source/arch/arm64/boot/dts/nuvoton/ma35d1-som-512m.dts**, otherwise modify the file
+**output/build/linux-custom/arch/arm64/boot/dts/nuvoton/ma35d1-som-512m.dts**.

 Now, you can enable the **capacitive** touchscreen as below